 Learn more about the University of Minnesota Bee Squad, go to beelab.umn.edu.

 If you are interested in the MCAD Bee Club, please stop by a Bee Club meeting, to see what the Bee Club is all about!
 No obligation to join!
-For more details, please contact the two Bee Club leaders:
+For more details, please email the Bee Club at firstname.lastname@example.org: